bpesquet/bpesquet.github.io/content/talks/kepecs-decision-confidence/index.md

 ### Experimental setup

 - Single neuron activity was recorded in rats' OFC during the olfactory mixture categorization task.
-- The analysis was focused on the reward-anticipation period.
+- The analysis was focused on the reward-anticipation period, assumed to be associated with confidence estimations.

 ![Anatomical location of recording sites](images/kepecs_confidence_10.png)